Infinite Banking: What Is It and How Does It Work?

-Infinite banking requires a long term strategy and plenty of discipline.
+Infinite banking requires a long-term strategy and plenty of discipline.
 The insurer won’t set regularly scheduled payments on your behalf but will expect the loan to be repaid.
 It’s up to you to be financially responsible when you’re your own banker.
 This carries some disadvantages:

 - Monthly premiums can be high.

-- Unless you make advance arrangements, the life insurance company will absorb the cash value upon your death and the beneficiary will only receive the policy’s death benefit.
+- Unless you make advance arrangements, the life insurance company will absorb the cash value upon your death and the beneficiary will receive the policy’s death benefit.

 Infinite banking might not work for the average person because it requires serious commitment and enough earnings and cash flow to afford the high monthly premiums.
 A large amount of money has to be contributed to the insurance policy before borrowing against it makes sense.

 This concept doesn’t work for everyone, but there are alternatives for borrowing at favorable rates and watching your savings grow over time.
 The key is consistency and financial discipline.
 Here are some alternatives:

 Most commercial banks offer a variety of savings and loan products that fit their customers’ needs.
 Learn more at GOBankingRates’ Annual Best Banks Rankings.